Ikram-a11y/Risk-Analysis-of-Tech-Stocks/README.md

 Risk Analysis of Tech Stocks

 This project focuses on the analysis of risk and return of major technology stocks.
 Using historical stock data, the analysis explores key financial metrics such as volatility, Value at Risk (VaR), and expected returns.
-The repository includes:

-Data extraction and cleaning from publicly available sources

-Risk metrics calculation (VaR, volatility, Sharpe ratio)

-Visualization of stock performance trends and risk profiles

-Application of machine learning models for risk prediction
+Specifically, you learned:

+How to load stock market data from the YAHOO Finance website using yfinance.

+How to explore and visualize time-series data using Pandas, Matplotlib, and Seaborn.

+How to measure the correlation between stocks.

+How to measure the risk of investing in a particular stock.

 Tools: Python, pandas, NumPy, Matplotlib, Scikit-learn.